tddg/cs571-spring20/proj0a.md

   originally input into **mzip** is lost).
 The same thing holds for **munzip**.

+## Acknowledgment

+The assignment borrows a considerable amount of content from Wisconsin's CS-537 (Spring 2018).
+Thanks to Prof. Remzi Arpaci-Dusseau's support.

 ### Footnotes

 <a name="myfootnote1">1</a>: Unfortunately, there is a lot to learn
 about the C library, but at some point, you've just got to **read